ArgoCD SSO Integration SAML2.0

 Keycloak

-Basically, the keycloak Group name is set to the same name as the ArgoCD Group, whereas the ArgoCD RBAC ConfigMap should be configured as follows: Of course, you can use other names and map them to Groups in the attribute mapping configuration.
+• Basically, the Keycloak Group name is set to the same name as the ArgoCD Group, whereas the ArgoCD RBAC ConfigMap needs to be set as follows: Of course, you can use other names and map them to Groups in the attribute mapping configuration.

 groupsAttr: roles